bevyengine/bevy-website/content/learn/book/storing-data/entities-components.md

 ## Working With Components

-As mentioned in the [introduction section on components], a **Component** is a small, modular, reusable piece of data that can be put on an entity.
+As mentioned in the [introduction section on components], a **Component** is a small, modular, reusable piece of data that can be attached to an entity.
 Components are necessary to make individual entities useful.
 Otherwise, entities are just identifiers that don't point to anything!